Fort Dodge Child Care Project

-The expansion project for Community Early Childhood Center provides for an addition on north end of the current building, two small classroom extensions to the south and re-purposes of three existing spaces.
+The expansion project for Community Early Childhood Center provides for an addition on north end of the current building.

 The expansion will provide 56 additional child care spaces to the facility and will also provide for increased storage, bathroom facilities and drive/parking space.

 New Fort Dodge Child Care Center

 The vision of a new child care center for 134 children comes to life through this child care design.
 The building has been designed with options for future expansion.
 A location the size of a city block to house the center, playgrounds and parking is currently be sought.